kadian-arch/bastion-ids/README.md

 **Operations Center**: Live stats (CPU, flows analyzed, threats detected, engine uptime) plus real-time resource graphs and network architecture overview.
 Shows all 4 detection layers with live status.

 **Live Packet Capture**: Wireshark-style table streaming real packets off the wire.
 Filter by protocol (TCP, UDP, ICMP, DNS, HTTP, TLS, ARP, SSH).
 Threats highlighted in red.
-Click any row for the full forensic breakdown which engine flagged it, confidence, raw hex and BPF capabilty to narrow down to a particular traffic capture type.
+Click any row for the full forensic breakdown which engine flagged it, confidence, raw hex and BPF capability to narrow down to a particular traffic capture type.

 **Data Ingest Portal**: Drop a `.csv`, `.pcap`, or `.log` file and run a full ML sweep across all flows.
 Good for post-incident analysis of captured traffic.